dcon01/CP3402-Learning-Journal/README.md

 Other: vagrant / Scotchbox / ngrok research, I spent a lot of time fault finding various issues while trying to get my local deployment done.
 I spent 6 hours on Saturday and 6 hours on Sunday simply getting the local environment on my laptop. although it was quite stressful, I learned quite a lot and can see the huge benefits of running a local webserver and I am happy I used vagrant and scotch box.
 Hopefully now that it is now running, I can spend more time focusing on improving my CMS sites.

+Week 03:

+Learning Activities: Kali Linux Tutorial section 04

+Resources/Links: udemy.com/course/kali-Linux-tutorial-for-beginners

+Estimated Hours: 54 minutes

+Content Insights: A LEarning Linux basics  mostly Admin features and tools

+Career/Employability/Learning Insights: Linux is used alot in the inductry and it will be good to have the basics

+Week 04:

+Learning Activities: This week I am setting up my Kali linux enviroment with a target machine and prepare for Part 3 of my course "Hacking with KAli linux"
+Resources/Links:udemy.com/course/kali-Linux-tutorial-for-beginners
+Estimated Hours:1.5 hours
+Content Insights: Lali linux is well used accross the industry and the hacking tools and conecpts will be a great toolset for me to add
+Career/Employability/Learning Insights: I am looking in to doing a masters in cyber security and would like to work in that industry

+Week 05

+Learning Activities: I am following up on last week setting up my test enviroment with KAli etc. (I underestimated how long it would take(3 hours last week))
+Resources/Links: udemy.com/course/kali-Linux-tutorial-for-beginners
+Estimated Hours: 2 hours
+Content Insights: Lali linux is well used accross the industry and the hacking tools and conecpts will be a great toolset for me to add
+Career/Employability/Learning Insights: I am looking in to doing a masters in cyber security and would like to work in that industry

+Week 06

 Template